saifmukhtar/kinetic/docs/src/whitepaper.md

 ### 4.1 The Kademlia DHT and Competitive Gossip

 Kinetic leverages a **Kademlia Distributed Hash Table (DHT)** via the `libp2p` networking stack.
-When a user computes a VDF to claim a name, their daemon pushes the payload to the DHT address \\(K = H(n)\\).
+When a user computes a VDF to claim a name, their daemon pushes the payload to the DHT address $K = H(n)$.

 Because a standard DHT has no execution environment, it is inherently vulnerable to storage exhaustion attacks (spam).
 To prevent an attacker from flooding the DHT with invalid payloads, Kinetic introduces two critical defenses:

-1. **Competitive Gossip:** Every DHT node performs the \\(O(1)\\) VDF mathematical validation *before* storing or propagating a payload.
+1. **Competitive Gossip:** Every DHT node performs the $O(1)$ VDF mathematical validation *before* storing or propagating a payload.
 If the math is invalid, the node drops the payload entirely.
 The network acts as an active immune system, ensuring that only cryptographically sound data consumes storage space.
 2. **Lightweight Proof-of-Connection:** To prevent an attacker from opening millions of connections to spam mathematically invalid VDFs, every node requires a trivial, connection-specific Hashcash PoW.
 If a connection repeatedly sends mathematically invalid VDFs, the node aggressively rate-limits, drops the connection, and forces the attacker to pay the Hashcash again, making sustained CPU-exhaustion attacks economically irrational.

 ### 4.2 Deterministic Client-Side Validation